earle/mire/README.md

  { :name "battle-axe" :aliases [ "axe" "battle axe" ] :sdesc "bronze battle axe"}]
 ```

 Individual instances of items are cloned into `@items/items`.
-Each item is cloned given
+Upon cloning, each item
-a keyword based on the items name, and the current number of items in the game.
+is given an `id` keyword based on the items name, and the current number of items in the game.

 ```Clojure
 user=> (:dagger-0 @items/items)